zach-zhiling-zheng/Reticular_Chemist/README.md

 <img src="./docs/images/logo.png" width="15%" height="15%">

+Credits: This image was generated with the assistance of AI

 ## Requirements and Usage

 The script runs on the Python stack and requires the following packages: